amurphy181/JetsProject/README.md

 - It is much easier to access an array throughout a class if one keeps it as a non-static class.
 Cascades of annoyance flow forth if this is not followed.
 (Thank you, Denise, for the lesson and clarification on this particular bugbear!!)

 - When iterating an array, it is good practice to provide a filter so that a given for or foreach loop does not have a "null-pointer exception" when it tries to act on an unfilled array.

+- Many lessons to be learned about the dog fight.
+This stretch goal remains as such for now.